Resume Tips

 3. Remove outdated technologies and irrelevant tasks

-5. Consider industry norms (academic/federal different)
+5. Consider industry norms (academic and federal are different)

-6. Test ATS compatibility with our ATS Checker
+6. Test ATS compatibility before submitting